dj-1995sompura/w3-react/README.md

 ===>  Key Points which we learn in this branch

-1. Life cycle of react class component
+1. Props
-2. Mounting
+2. events
-3. Updating
+3. consitions - if, &&, ternary
-4. Unmounting
+4. List - map method